Higher Qualifications, Short Courses – Building and Civil

 These funded programs are again available due to funding allocated to OHSA by Construction Skills Queensland (CSQ).

-These Short Courses Programs aim to provide up-skilling and cross skilling of workers within the Building and Construction Industry in Queensland (see below for the definition of Building and Construction industry – you might be surprised to realise just how broad this definition is).
-The Higher Level Skills Program includes Certificate IV in Work Health and Safety and Diploma of Work Health and Safety training and is designed to help you gain new skills and knowledge.
-It provides you with access to training in a range of high level vocational qualifications and is the next step on your path to success.
+These Short Courses Programs aim to provide up-skilling and cross-skilling of workers within the Building and Construction Industry in Queensland (see below for the definition of Building and Construction industry – you might be surprised to realise just how broad this definition is).
+The Higher Qualifications program includes Certificate IV in Work Health and Safety and Diploma of Work Health and Safety training and is designed to help you gain new skills and knowledge.
+It provides you with access to training in a range of high-level vocational qualifications and is the next step on your path to success.

 See below for some of the Funded courses being offered by OHSA:

 |Course Name||Normal Price||Funded Price||You Save||Go to Course Page|